frcteam573/Team573ProgrammingDocs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Team 573 Programming Documentation's documentation!
+Welcome to Team 573 Programming Documentation!
 ==============================================================

 .. toctree::